Lodz97/RecSys-PoliMi-2020/README.md

 ## Overview
 <p align="justify">
 The complete description of the problem to be solved can be found in the kaggle competition link (check the top of the read.me).
-Shortly, given the User Rating Matrix and the Item Content Matrix, the objective of the competition was to create the best recommeder system for a book recommendation service by providing <b>10 recommended books</b> to each user.
+Shortly, given the User Rating Matrix and the Item Content Matrix, the objective of the competition was to create the best recommender system for a book recommendation service by providing <b>10 recommended books</b> to each user.
 In particular the URM was composed by around <b>135k interactions</b>, <b>7947 users</b> and <b>25975 item</b>; the ICM instead contained, for each book, a subset of <b>20000 possible tokens</b> (some books had less than 10 tokens, other more than 40).

 Note that the evaluation metric for this competition was the mean average precision at position 10 (**MAP@10**).
 </p>